Germi: Population

-Geology

-Many cold springs and beautiful natural landscapes are in Germi and around which attract tourists.
-The mineral springs of Germi (khan bulaghi, Zarana) are notable throughout Iran for their medicinal qualities.

-Many beauty lakes: the largest of which are Gilarlul, are the habitats of some species of water birds.
-The beautiful Lake Gilarlu is located in an open area 03 km north-West of the city of Germi.
-It covers an area of 1.1 km2 and has an average depth of 1.5 metres.
-It is fed by Barzand rivers.

 Climate

-Germi township in Ardebil Province is located between two low mountain ranges enjoying a warm climate in summers but pleasant and moderate weather in winter.
+The city of Germi is located between two low mountain ranges enjoying a warm climate in summers but pleasant and moderate weather in winter.

 Germi, like most parts of Iran, has a semi-arid climate with fairly hot summers and relatively cold winters.
 The climate of Germi is moderate and mild to most of the districts and cities of Ardebil province.